jonathan-vella/architecting-for-success/104-Enterprise-Grade-Kubernetes/wds/student guide/WDS Student Guide.md

 2. Be able to automatically and continuously deploy new software builds.
 3. Ensure that continuously deployed builds to the cloud do not interfere with the production system.
 4. Use pull based approach to reconcile configuration changes without exposing cluster endpoints to the build agents.
+5. Keep Azure Kubernetes Service (AKS) nodes up to date with the latest security patches or supported Kubernetes versions.

 #### Business Continuity

 1. Ensure that the workloads remains functional in case of Data Centre failure.
+2. Kubernetes API Server should have a guarantee uptime of 99.95%
-2. Ability but not a hard requirement to failover to another region in case of disaster.
+3. Ability but not a hard requirement to failover to another region in case of disaster.
-3. Spin-off a new cluster including all the configuration easily.
+4. Spin-off a new cluster including all the configuration easily.
-4. Ability to back up and restore your Kubernetes workloads and persistent volumes deployed in AKS cluster.
+5. Bakcup strategy for Kubernetes resources and persistent volumes.

 ### Customer objections